rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/internationalization.md

 original_id: internationalization
 ---

 We are using the <http://i18next.com/> internationalization eco system and generally support the features of i18next.
-We've implemented Reaction specific helpers that load and attach i18n keys and labels to many components, as well as namespacing, import tooling, and pluralization.
+We've implemented Demand specific helpers that load and attach i18n keys and labels to many components, as well as namespacing, import tooling, and pluralization.
 Right-to-left (RTL) and LTR handling has been implemented as required by RTL languages and detected by i18next.

 ## i18n import

-On initial server startup, Reaction loads [i18next compatible translation source](http://i18next.com/docs/jsons/) into the _Assets_ collection.
+On initial server startup, Demand loads [i18next compatible translation source](http://i18next.com/docs/jsons/) into the _Assets_ collection.

-After the core init hooks have processed, Reaction loads all the i18n source from the _Assets_ collection into the `Reaction.Import` buffer that upserts all _Assets_ into the _Translations_ collection.
+After the core init hooks have processed, Demand loads all the i18n source from the _Assets_ collection into the `Demand.Import` buffer that upserts all _Assets_ into the _Translations_ collection.

 Source can come from files in the `private/data/i18n` folder, but can also load from imports or another direct source.
 Import the `loadTranslation` or `loadTranslations` method from